Setting up NIOS for DNS Infrastructure Protection (2546)

 Set up a new management interface for Grid Member extibns.techblue.net

-Change LAN1 interface setting for Grid Member extibns.techblue.net
+Change LAN1 interface setting to its public address for Grid Member extibns.techblue.net

-Verify extibns.techblue.net successfully joined the Grid after the restart
+Verify extibns.techblue.net successfully rejoined the Grid after the restart

-Import the DNS-techblue.io.csv file and verify DNS services are running on extibns.techblue.net
+Import the DNS-techblue.io.csv file and verify that the DNS service is running on extibns.techblue.net

 Task 1: Set up a new management interface for Grid Member extibns.techblue.net